canvasxyz/canvas/docs/1-introduction.md

 # Introduction

-Canvas is a framework for real-time distributed and decentralized applications.

-Canvas apps are built on a programmable multi-writer relational database.
+Canvas applications are built on a programmable multi-writer relational database.
 They're easy to configure and automatically have several useful properties:

 - **Lock-free and off-chain**.
 No transaction fees or confirmation wait times.
 Any number of peers can concurrently execute new actions, without waiting for consensus.
 - **Real-time**.
 Nodes connect and sync directly with each other over WebSockets, and optionally can use GossipSub to broadcast actions over an open mesh of users.